-The Leadership recognise that many children and young people today are the victims of neglect, and physical, sexual and emotional abuse.
+The Leadership recognise that many children, young people and vulnerable adults today are the victims of neglect, and physical, sexual and emotional abuse.
 Accordingly, the Leadership have adopted the policy contained in this document, (hereafter "the policy").
 The policy and procedures have been divided into five sections covering all 10 THIRTYONE:EIGHT safeguarding standards.
 The policy also sets out agreed guidelines relating to the following areas: